 Ethernet virtual private line (EVPL) uses Ethernet virtual connections in a hub-and-spoke type configuration that connects a main office with multiple satellite locations.
 EVPL over coax may also be available depending on the provider.

 Is Ethernet Costly?

 While every installation is different, the costs associated with adopting a business Ethernet solution can include wiring, equipment such as hubs, and even construction.
 For an accurate estimate, it pays to talk to your provider.
-Cable ONE Business can offer an estimate based on the needs of your small business needs.
+Sparklight Business can offer an estimate based on the needs of your small business needs.

 For More Information